 Nintendo executive Ko Shiota said that the semiconductor situation is having some effect on hardware development.

 “We are looking at substituting components and tweaking designs to try and reduce the impact,” said Shiota.

-The chip shortage has affected various tech-reliant industries across the globe including the automobile, consumer electronics, including smartphones, laptops, gaming consoles, televisions, home appliances, and more.
+The chip shortage has affected various tech-reliant industries across the globe, including the automobile, and consumer electronics, smartphones, laptops, gaming consoles, televisions, home appliances, and more.